sedusa/azalea-report/content/home.md

     <p>The Sunbelt Ag Expo is a massive undertaking, spanning 93 acres and featuring over 850 exhibitors.
 It’s a melting pot of farmers, educators, policymakers, and ag-enthusiasts, all gathered to witness the latest innovations in agriculture.
 From cutting-edge technology demonstrations to the naming of the Southeastern Farmer of the Year, the expo is a celebration of all things agriculture.</p>

     <p>This year, the expo partnered with the Philadelphia College of Osteopathic Medicine (PCOM) South Georgia to introduce a groundbreaking healthcare exhibit.
 As part of this initiative, I, along with Dr. Tom and Dr. Silverio-Lopez, presented respectively on skin cancer, complications of diabetes mellitus, and cardiovascular disease prevention.</p>
+  photosTitle: Highlights from the Expo
+  photos:
+    - image: /img/moultrie/grounds.jpeg
+      caption: "Expo grounds"
+    - image: /img/moultrie/cows.jpeg
+      caption: "Exhibit showcasing cows"
+    - image: /img/moultrie/mariya.jpeg
+      caption: "Dr. Mariya Tom"
+    - image: /img/moultrie/rose.jpeg
+      caption: "Dr. Silverio-Lopez presented on cardiovascular disease prevention"
+    - image: /img/moultrie/edusa.jpeg
+      caption: "Dr. Edusa presented on skin cancer"
+    - image: /img/moultrie/mariya-presenting.jpeg
+      caption: "Dr. Tom presenting on complications of Diabetes mellitus"
+  content2: >
+    <p>Participating in the Sunbelt Agricultural Exposition was an eye-opening experience.
+It highlighted the intricate connection between agriculture and healthcare, particularly in areas like skin cancer prevention for farmers.
+Events like these provide a unique opportunity to bridge the gap between these two vital sectors, ensuring that those who feed the world are also taking care of their health.</p>
+    <p>See you all at next year's event!</p>
 culturosity:
   sectionTitle: Culturosity
   subtitle: A bite-sized journey through cultures, one story at a time